 Where is campus and what’s it like?

+Western is located in London, Ontario, which is the second fastest growing city in Canada.
+The population is 384,000 and it’s a two-hour drive west of Toronto.
 Western’s campus is well known for being one of the most beautiful in Canada.
 It has 1200 acres of greenspace with lots of trees and gardens.
 The Thames river winds through campus and there’s a mix of modern and historic buildings.
 Campus amenities include everything you might need as a student: medical and dental office, grocery store, hospital, restaurants/eateries, movie theatre and more.

 What can I study?

+Western offers first-entry undergraduate programs, second-entry professional undergraduate programs, graduate programs and postdoctoral programs.
 You’ll have plenty of choice for what you want to study because Western has over 400 undergraduate program options.
 In first year, most students take a combination of courses for the programs they want to pursue, and electives they choose from almost any faculty.
 Western’s degree structure allows you to have the flexibility to specialize in one area or combine two passions.

 Can I do internships or co-op?